Genusbiz/docs/developers/installation-and-configuration/archive/csidl-constant-values-for-various-microsoft-windows-versions.md

+> [!NOTE]
+> Archived content.
+The following content is valid for Genus Apps versions prior to 2017.4.
+Please see [here](../install-genus-desktop.md) for the most current content.

 # CSIDL Constant Values for Various Microsoft Windows Versions

 In Microsoft Windows, CSIDL (constant special item ID list) values provide a unique system-independent way to identify special folders used frequently by applications, but which may not have the same name or location on any given system.